openvinotoolkit/datumaro/site/content/en/docs/formats/synthia.md

 - `RGB` folder containing standard RGB images used for training.
 - `GT/LABELS` folder containing containing PNG files (one per image).
-  Annotations are given in two channels.
-The first channel contains the class of that pixel.
-The second channel contains the unique ID of the instance for those objects that are dynamic (cars, pedestrians, etc.).
+  Annotations are given in tree channels.
+The third channel contains the class of that pixel.

 Also present in the original dataset:
 - `GT/COLOR` folder containing png files (one per image).
   Annotations are given using a color representation.
 - `Depth` folder containing unsigned short images.
 Depth is encoded in any of the 3 channels in centimetres as an ushort.
 But this information can be obtained from the instance segmentation.

 ## Export to other formats